NOUR-OMAR/InMemoryDB-WebApp/README.md

 The JSP Standard Tag Library (JSTL) represents a set of tags to simplify the JSP development.

 #### Advantage of JSTL

 1. Fast Development JSTL provides many tags that simplify the JSP.
 2. Code Reusability We can use the JSTL tags on various pages.
-3. No need to use scriptlet tag It avoids the use of scriptlet tag.
+3. No need to use scriptlet tag It avoids the use of scriptlet tag. <%  java source code %>

 #### C-Controller :
-these are the following controller classes :
+These are the following controller classes :
 ![image](https://user-images.githubusercontent.com/77013882/132759547-f5cd65dc-2f98-4178-a066-4c0f64585b42.png)

-In Spring Boot, the controller class is responsible for processing incoming REST API requests, preparing a model, and returning the view to be rendered as a response.
+In Spring Boot, the controller class is responsible for processing incoming requests, preparing a model, and returning the view to be rendered as a response.

-The controller classes in Spring are annotated either by the @Controller annotation. this mark controller classes as a request handler to allow Spring to recognize it as a RESTful service during runtime.
+The controller classes in Spring are annotated by the @Controller annotation. this mark controller classes as a request handler to allow Spring to recognize it as a RESTful service during runtime.

 #### The @Controller Annotation :

 The @Controller annotation is a specialization of the generic stereotype @Component annotation, which allows a class to be recognized as a Spring-managed component.

 The @Controller annotation extends the use-case of @Component and marks the annotated class as a business or presentation layer.
 When a request is made, this will inform the DispatcherServlet to include the controller class in scanning for methods mapped by the @RequestMapping , @GetMapping annotations.